TheSpeedX/EV-Sathi/README.md

 ## Getting Started

-You can test Ev Sathi in your own development environment.
+You can test EV Sathi in your own development environment.
 This section shows you how:

 ## Prerequisites